jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 1. Include our dependencies (but not our development dependencies)
 1. Push our release
 1. Create a tag for our release

+There are a few ways to do this; manually working through all of the steps is overly cumbersome but will give us an opportunity to see how all of the pieces fit together so we'll start there.
+Ultimately we'll opt for a more streamlined approach.

 Start by creating a new branch: